 As for the new plumbing, special self-contained basement toilets and compact, high-performance pumps have made it possible to install a basement bathroom without extensive excavation beneath the basement slab.

+The first step to a finished basement is coming up with a plan for finishing the basement.
+The next step is finding someone to make it happen.
 To get the best results when finishing a basement, it's best to hire a contractor who works in basements all the time instead of just occasionally.

 A basement finishing specialist can handle the wide range of work your job requires –from waterproofing and egress window installation to plumbing, electrical and insulation work.

 With a full-service basement contractor, you can be sure that the best techniques and materials will be used, creating new living space that's comfortable, attractive, and sure to stay that way for a long time.